UPBGE/UPBGE-Docs/source/manual/introduction/briefing.rst

 `Blender Game Engine <https://en.wikipedia.org/wiki/Blender_Game_Engine/>`__ for real-time projects, from architectural visualizations and simulations to games.

-Originally created by Tristan Porteries as a fork from the Blender Game Engine with the purpose to develop the Blender Game Engine in a faster way, became indepent with the Blender Foundation's announcement of BGE's removal and replacement with a new Interactive Engine.
+Originally created by Tristan Porteries as a fork from the Blender Game Engine with the purpose to develop the Blender Game Engine in a faster way, became indepent with the Blender Foundation's announcement of BGE's removal when it reached to Blender 2.80.
 With this independency, the UPBGE's developers (former BGE developers) have freedom to change and add features that could not be changed before (because the possibility of an official Blender merge, now discarded).